DankAlighieri/Vdwn/README.md

 # Vdwn

 Simple bash script to download youtube and instagram videos

-This script was written as a challenge to test bash knowledge.
+That's my first time writing any script ever, so i wrote it as a challenge to test bash knowledge.

 # Requirements